rebelsky/csc151/outlines/overviews/project-ideas.md

-* About the project.
-* Technique one: Color Trees.
-* Technique two: Fractals.
-* Technique three: Turtles.
+* Time to form groups.
+* Playing and brainstorming.